 We had just started a new Unit of Inquiry (UOI) as part of our PYP investigations.

-Different factors affect personal well-being.
+Our central idea was Different factors affect personal well-being.
 This unit was the way I would be able to make the authentic links to meet syllabus outcomes.
 I decided we would make a mixed media canvas and use the She Art style.
 The children would be able to personalise their She Art girl/boy and also learn new techniques.
 The learning intent for this project was to create a She Art girl/boy which reflected themselves.
 Their inspirational quote had to show positive personal well-being.

 Where to begin….when I walked into the classroom with the Maja Design box the children were jumping for joy!
 I had already made a sample canvas (as shown above) to demonstrate what we would be creating.
 We had a lot of planning to do.